-Sometimes, the result of a routine smear test may report that 'organisms consistent with trichomonas vaginalis have been seen'.
-This does not necessarily mean that you have trichomoniasis, so do not assume that you have an STI until further tests have been done.
+Sometimes, the result of a routine smear test may report that "organisms consistent with Trichomonas vaginalis have been seen".
+This does not necessarily mean that you have trichomoniasis, so do not assume that you have a sexually transmitted infection (STI) until further tests have been done.

 In men, a urine sample can also be tested for trichomoniasis.